baot-il/mentors-backend/README.md

    versioning conflicts.

    > :mega: If you're experiencing installation problems with _psycopg2_,
-   > try installing it separately using the command `pip install psycopg2-binary`.
+   > try installing it separately using the command `pip install psycopg2-binary`. (in such case don't forget to comment it on the requirements.txt file and re-run `pip install -r requirements.txt`)

 2. Set the following environment variables (you can do so in PyCharm's run configurations):
    - `DATABASE_URL=postgresql://postgres:somePassword@localhost/postgres`